Mikanwolfe/Artillery3/README.md

-# Artillery 3x
+# Artillery 3

+**Warning: This repository is private.
+If you're reading this, you're in the wrong place.
+Check back once it's actually been cleaned of typos.**

-by mikanwolfe, 05-2019, mikanwolfe@nekox.net.
+by mikanwolfe, 03-2019, mikanwolfe@nekox.net.

----

-This is just rambly.
-See /docs/ for more info, though it's all ramble as well.
-Don't worry, this will be done by the end of June.

 ---